-Whatever may be the means employed in the process of artificial breeding, or however this process may be explained. it is a fact that man possesses many varieties of some kinds of domesticated animals.
+Whatever may be the means employed in the process of artificial breeding, or however this process may be explained, it is a fact that man possesses many varieties of some kinds it is a fact that man possesses many varieties of some kinds of domesticated animals.
 There are very many distinct breeds of dogs, horses, cattle, pigeons, and domestic fowls; on the other hand, there are but few of the cat, the donkey, or the goose.
-These breeds are called "varieties," because generally, if permitted, they interbreed freely with each other, and produce fertile offspring; while animals known to belong to distinct "species" can but seldom be crossed, and the progeny of such crossing is almost invariably sterile.
-How many of these varieties have originated under domestication, and as a consequence of it, is uncertain; there is little or no historical evidence on the point, and a balance of probabilities is no ground for a scientific conclusion.
+These breeds are called "varieties," because generally, if permitted, they interbreed freely with each other, and pro-duce fertile offspring; while animals known to belong to dis-tinct "species" can but seldom be crossed, and the progeny of such crossing is almost invariably sterile.
+How many of these varieties have originated under domestication, and as a consequence of it is uncertain : there is little or no historical a consequence of it, is uncertain; there is little or no historical a consequence of it, is uncertain; there is little or no historical evidence on the point, and a balance of probabilities is no ground for a scientific conclusion.
 Many of them may be traced back to a very high antiquity.
 Mr. Darwin "believes" that our dogs have descended from several wild species, and he is "doubtfully inclined to believe" that all the horses have come from one wild stock.
 With respect to sheep and goats, he can "form no opinion."
-But he is "fully con vinced" that of the breeds of pigeons, which are very numerous and very dissimilar structurally as well as in external appearance, "all have descended from the rock pigeon (Columba livia), including under this name several geographical races or sub-species, which differ from each other in the most trifling respects."
-Pigeons have been domesticated for thousands of years, and have been favored pets with their owners in all parts of the globe.
+But he is "fully con vinced" that of the breeds of pigeons, which are very numer-ous and very dissimilar structurally as well as in external ous and very dissimilar structurally as well as in external appearance, "all have descended from the rock pigeon (Co-lumba livia), including under this name several geographical races or sub-species, which differ from each other in the most triffing respects."
+Pigeons have been domesticated for thou-sands of years, and have been favored pets with their owners in all parts of the globe.
 The old Romans, we learn, were distinguished "pigeon-fanciers," reckoning up with care the pedigrees of their favorites, and paying enormous prices for rare specimens.

 Mr. Darwin assumes that many varieties have originated under domestication, solely through the care of the owners in selecting the peculiarities or variations which it was desirable to perpetuate, allowing only the individuals having these distinctive marks to propagate their kind, and so finally obtaining a breed invariably thus marked.
 By continuing this process, another and another variation is successively superinduced upon the one first obtained, and thus, after a sufficient lapse of time, a variety is produced which is found to have diverged very widely from the original stock.
-This process being a cumulative one, there being no natural limit to the number of variations which may in this way be successively superinduced upon one another, man might continue the work, if he had time enough, till he had produced, not merely varieties, but any number of distinct species, genera, or orders, in short, till he had made the difference between the primitive stock and the cultivated race as wide as the interval which now exists between a zoöphyte and man himself. mode of creating species would be by Voluntary or Methodical Selection.
+This process being a cumulative one, there being no natural limit to the number of variations which may in this way be successively superinduced upon one another, man might continue the work, if he had time enough, till he had produced, not merely varieties, but any number of distinct species, genera, or orders, in short, till he had made the difference between the primitive stock and the cultivated race as wide as the interval which now exists between a zoöphyte and man himself.
+This mode of creating species would be by Voluntary or Methodical Selection.